-Task Frequency of correct answers (n=68) A1.1.
+Task Relative frequency of correct answers $(n = 68)$ A1.1.
 Comparison of oceanic and continental crust density.
-Correct answer: "Oceanic crust is denser than continental crust."
-80,9% A1.2.
+Correct answer - "Oceanic crust is denser than continental crust."
+80.9 % A1.2.
 Comparison of oceanic and continental crust temperature.
-Correct answer: "The temperature of oceanic crust is higher than continental crust at 5km depth."
-76,5% A1.3.
+Correct answer - "The temperature of oceanic crust is higher than continental crust at 5 km depth."
+76.5 % A1.3.
 Comparison of oceanic and continental crust thickness.
-Correct answer: "Oceanic crust is thicker than continental crust" 100% A2.1.
+Correct answer - "Oceanic crust is thicker than continental crust" 100 % A2.1.
 Select the process that occurs when crust's temperature increases.
-Correct answer: "As the temperature of the crust increases, the density of the materials that compose it 83,8% decreases.
-The crust which is less dense rises upward as a result of the denser composition of the mantle."
-A2.2.
+Correct answer - "As the temperature of the crust increases, the density of the materials that compose it decreases.
+The crust which is less dense rises upwards as a result of the denser composition of the mantle."
+83.8 % A2.2.
 Select the process that occurs when crust's density increases.
-Correct answer: "There is a direct relationship between the percentage of iron in the composition of the crust 88,2% and its density.
-The denser crust descends as opposed to the less dense composition of the mantle"
+Correct answer - "There is a direct relationship between the percentage of iron in the composition of the crust and its density.
+The denser crust descends as opposed to the less dense composition of the mantle" 88.2 %